Omaha is following the lead of cities worldwide that use bus rapid transit to move thousands of people everyday.

 ORBT will begin at the Westroads Mall station and run to downtown Omaha.
 One of the route stops will be located on UNO's Dodge campus just outside of the Eppley Administration Building.
 This will allow a fast and efficient way for the UNO community to travel downtown without the hassle of finding and paying for parking.

-The route is expected to launch in Fall of 2019.
+The route is expected to launch in spring 2020.

 - More frequent access to downtown, Westroads Mall and other stops in between for faculty, staff and students.
 UNO will have a stop at the midpoint of the route outside Eppley Administration Building offering terrific access to the city.